consortium/ADA/README.rst

 ..
 [4] https://git-scm.com/
 ..
 [5] https://github.com/AGWA/git-crypt

-Note: this document is writter in Sphinx and the RST syntax see here for install and cheatsheet http://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html
+Note: this document is written in Sphinx and the RST syntax see here for install and cheatsheet http://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html